Late-Night Hosts Defend The Squad by Comparing Trump to Hitler, KKK

 — The Daily Show (@TheDailyShow) July 15, 2019

 President Trump lit into The Squad members – Reps.
-Alexandria Ocasio-Cortez (D-NY), Ilhan Omar (D-MN), Rashida Tlaib (D-MI), and Ayanna Pressley (D-MA) — over the weekend, calling them for “the foul language they have used, and the terrible things they have said” about Israel and America.
-Though the members had been in a ugly public battle with House Speaker Nancy Pelosi over their rhetoric, Trump’s tweets kicked off a firestorm.
+Alexandria Ocasio-Cortez (D-NY), Ilhan Omar (D-MN), Rashida Tlaib (D-MI), and Ayanna Pressley (D-MA) — over the weekend, calling them out for “the foul language they have used, and the terrible things they have said” about Israel and America.”
+Though the members had been in an ugly public battle with House Speaker Nancy Pelosi over their rhetoric, Trump’s tweets kicked off a firestorm.

-“So interesting to see “Progressive” Democrat Congresswomen, who originally came from countries whose governments are a complete and total catastrophe, the worst, most corrupt and inept anywhere in the world (if they even have a functioning government at all), now loudly and viciously telling the people of the United States, the greatest and most powerful Nation on earth, how our government is to be run,” President Trump said over the weekend.
+“So interesting to see ‘Progressive’ Democrat Congresswomen, who originally came from countries whose governments are a complete and total catastrophe, the worst, most corrupt and inept anywhere in the world (if they even have a functioning government at all), now loudly and viciously telling the people of the United States, the greatest and most powerful Nation on earth, how our government is to be run,” President Trump said over the weekend.
 “Why don’t they go back and help fix the totally broken and crime infested places from which they came.
 Then come back and show us how it is done.
 These places need your help badly, you can’t leave fast enough.
 I’m sure that Nancy Pelosi would be very happy to quickly work out free travel arrangements!”

 Calling the president a “racist” was the theme though for the late-night hosts.